ANNEX 2 - Conditions consistent with the operating schedule

 respect of the neighbouring properties.

-The licence holder shall ensure no noise or vibration emanates from the premises so as to cause a nuisance.
+The licence holder will ensure no noise or vibration emanates from the premises so as to cause a nuisance.

 Protection of Children from Harm